tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ##  Major Differences from TLS 1.2

-The following list of changes is by no means exhaustive.
-It is meant to be used as an executive summary of what's changed.
+The following is a list of the major functional differences between TLS 1.2 and TLS 1.3.
+It is not intended to be exhaustive and there are may minor differences.

 - The list of supported ciphersuites has been pruned of all algorithms that are considered legacy.
 Those that remain are all Authenticated Encryption